You will be required to attend the following appointments for the purchase of your flat:

 - process your application to withdraw your CPF savings for the purchase

 - determine the amount of cash that you need to pay within 10 calendar days from the date of the first appointment.
 Cash payment is required when the purchase price is above the market valuation or when the loan granted and the CPF money withdrawn for the purchase are not enough to cover the purchase price.
 If the cash payment required is more than 10% of the purchase price, you are only required to pay 10% within 10 calendar days from the First Appointment date.
 The balance must be paid on the completion date of the purchase.
 If the cash payment required is less than 10%, this full amount must be paid within the 10 days period.
-The balance cash payment to be paid on the completion date of the purchase must be in cash or cashier's order.
+The balance cash payment to be paid on the completion date of the purchase must be in Cashier's Order or cash.

 - arrange for your use of GIRO to pay the monthly instalments